0fEfF2Dto4KoNAVZu8cb5/ReverseTCPy/README.md

 * `python3 client.py`

+## Issues & Updates
+This is my first Python project, so I guarentee there will be issues.
+If you come across an issue, please let me know!
+I do plan on updating this quite a bit.
+If you have any ideas that you'd like to see implemented, let me know and I'll try to work them in.

 ## Credits
 Thanks to Bucky for giving me someplace to get started with this project.
 [Bucky's Youtube](https://www.youtube.com/user/thenewboston)
 Thanks to port443 on reddit for helping me fix a lot of my code. [port443's Reddit](https://www.reddit.com/user/port443)